 Due to the simplicity of these devices, a combination of tasks can be performed at one time in automated equipment from simple gripping tasks to positioning and stacking in warehousing and manufacturing environments.
 Furthermore, tasks requiring precision such as pressing and high levels of tension are also possible.

 Pneumatic actuators, the air-powered "motors" which control valves and dampers, remain the most reliable, durable, and economical actuators available.
 They require essentially no maintenance except for inspection and adjustment of the mechanical linkages.
 It is easy to select actuators which fail in the desired position upon loss of electric power (and thus pneumatic air pressure).
-Pneumatic actuators, of all sizes, cost much less than corresponding electric/electronic actuators
+Pneumatic actuators, of all sizes, cost much less than corresponding electric/electronic actuators.

 Modular control components

 To keep these compressed air systems in check, they require two important types of maintenance.
 The first is to ensure that the pneumatic air supply is clean, reliable, and dry at all times.
 The second is to carry out a program of routine and preventative maintenance under which all control components are inspected and, if necessary, adjusted every couple of years or so.
-(Left unattended, pneumatic controllers and thermostats may eventually drift away from setpoint).
-For many commercial buildings, the best way to maintain pneumatic controls systems is to have a service contract with an outside company
+(If left unattended, pneumatic controllers and thermostats may eventually drift away from setpoint consequently the energy has been removed from the variable concerned.)

-Pneumatic Controls Service/Repair
+Pneumatic Controls Service and Repair

 Our mechanical team have the expertise to carry out a diverse range of associated services for your pneumatic systems keeping them maintained throughout the year.
 Please get in touch with our team today or alternatively call us on 01483 237812 and we will be happy to assist you with your enquiry.